babel/babel/experimental/babel-preset-env/README.md

 If you are targeting IE 8 and Chrome 55 it will include all plugins required by IE 8 since you would need to support both still.

-### Support a target option `"node": "current"` to only compile for the currently running node version.
+### Support a target option `"node": "current"` to compile for the currently running node version.

 For example, if you are building on Node 4, arrow functions won't be converted, but they will if you build on Node 0.12.